 This one makes the list for both kids even when it’s 85-degrees outside and we’re all wearing shorts.
 “In the winter I like inner-tubing, snowboarding, and skiing at Mt.
 Bachelor,” shared the 13-year-old, though his sister was quick to point out the warm-weather options, too.
 “Bachelor is fun if you like hiking,” she added.

 Sun Mountain Fun Center

 It was no big shocker to see this one made both kids’ lists.
 With a plethora of arcade games, bumper cars, and bowling facilities, plus warm-weather activities like mini-golf, go-karts, and batting cages, Sun Mountain Fun Center is pretty much a kids’ paradise.
 “It’s fun for family play time,” the 9-year-old noted.

 Since they also serve pizza and a lot of really good local craft beer, I’m inclined to agree.

 Both kids wrote this one on their lists, and I had to ask them to be more specific about what they liked.
 “Floating,” they both agreed.
 “Especially when we rent those tubes.”

-And while these two clearly had splashing and water play on the brain since we were en route to a lake for the day, it’s also worth noting the Deschutes River is a lovely place to be even when you don’t dip your toes in the water.
+It’s also worth noting the Deschutes River is a lovely place to be even when you don’t dip your toes in the water.
 Take a leisurely after-dinner stroll along the riverfront, or rent a surrey from Wheel Fun Rentals to cruise through the Old Mill District.
 Which leads me to the next item on the list…

 The Old Mill District